ashcode12/password-manager/docs/TESTING.md

+### **Updated TESTING.md**

 # Testing Documentation

-## Manual Testing Results for Version 1.0
+## Manual Testing Results for Version 2.0

 ### Overview
-This document outlines the testing approach and results for the Password Manager application, including validation for the backend API endpoints.
+This document outlines the testing approach and results for the Password Manager application, including validation for the backend API endpoints and the newly added password generator feature.

 ---